 Matt earned a BA in Economics from Colby College.
 He is also a candidate in the CFA program.

 Aaron Blum joined the Fund in 2019.
 He is involved in the Fund’s analytical processes for risk management, exposure monitoring, asset allocation, and data management activities of the investment team.

 Prior to joining the Fund, Aaron worked at Neuberger Berman within the Portfolio Analysis & Risk group for over three years.
 At Neuberger Berman, he was responsible for working with the firm’s various institutional Equity, Fixed Income, and Multi-Asset class portfolio management teams by providing investment insights on portfolio construction and risk factor analytics.

-Aaron has earned a BBA in Finance from Baruch College and is a candidate in the CFA program.
+Aaron has earned a BBA in Finance from Baruch College and has passed Level II of the CFA exam.

 Khyle Reefer joined the Fund in August 2021.
-He is involved in manager selection and ongoing due diligence for hedge funds, fixed income, and public equity.
+He is involved in manager selection and ongoing due diligence for hedge funds and public equity.